 The Euler-Lagrange equation of motion takes the form of a wave equation

-where the normal mode resonance frequencies of the chain $\omega_{\text{k}}$ are the positive square roots of the eigenvalues of the matrix $\hat{\op{C}}_\pm^{-1} \hat{\op{L}}_\pm^{-1}$.
+where the normal mode resonance frequencies $\omega_{\text{k}}$ of the chain are the positive square roots of the eigenvalues of the matrix $\hat{\op{C}}_\pm^{-1} \hat{\op{L}}_\pm^{-1}$.
 The matrices $\hat{\op{C}}^{-1} \hat{\op{L}}^{-1}$ and $\hat{\op{C}}_\pm^{-1} \hat{\op{L}}_\pm^{-1}$ are connected through a basis transformation $\vec{\op{\Phi}}_\pm = \mathbf{U}_\pm\vec{\op{\Phi}}$ and therefore have the same eigenfrequencies.
-Inspecting the eigenvalue spectrum, $N$ of these eigenvalues have zero-frequency while the other $N$ modes have the desired cosine dispersion expected for a tight-binding chain.
-These zero-frequency eigenvalues correspond to the static COM variables $\Phi_{n}^{+}$, while the dispersive band centered around the bare resonator frequency corresponds to the dynamics of the coupled differential variables $\Phi_{n}^{-}$.
+Inspecting the eigenvalue spectrum, $N$ of these eigenvalues have zero frequency while the other $N$ modes have the desired cosine dispersion expected for a tight-binding chain.
+These zero-frequency eigenstates correspond to the static COM variables $\Phi_{n}^{+}$, while the dispersive band of states centered around the bare resonator frequency corresponds to the dynamics of the coupled differential variables $\Phi_{n}^{-}$.
 This transformation $\mathbf{U}_\pm$ becomes convenient for rewriting the eigenvectors in a different basis that allows us to differentiate static degrees of freedom from the oscillator degrees of freedom.
 Although, from Eq.~\ref{Lccapm}, the differential and COM variables are coupled to each other through their voltages, the effect on the tight-binding model for the differential degrees of freedom is a minimal, small renormalization of the hopping parameters.
-For the remainder of this theoretical treatment, we will not consider these zero frequency eigenvalues and focus only on the differential normal modes of the chain.
+For the remainder of this theoretical treatment, we will not consider these zero-frequency eigenvalues and focus only on the differential normal modes of the chain.

-\subsubsection{ABCD matrix calculation}
+\subsection{ABCD matrix calculation}

-Here we apply the ABCD matrix formalism, used extensively for calculating the scattering parameters of a circuit with an arbitrary configuration, probed at any given frequency.
+The photonic crystal circuit can also be characterized using the ABCD matrix formalism, used extensively for calculating the scattering parameters of a circuit with an arbitrary configuration, probed at any given frequency.
 Circuits with multiple ports can be conveniently analyzed by decomposing them into two-port modules connected in series.
 Any two-port circuit can be described in terms of a $2 \times 2$ matrix which relates the voltage $V_{\text{j}}$ and current $I_{\text{j}}$ between each port as

 The convenience lies in the fact that the ABCD matrix of several two-port networks connected in series is given by the product of the ABCD matrices of each network.

 For the case of our photonic crystal circuit, the ABCD matrix of a single lumped-element resonator can be extracted from the individual matrices for the series inductor and parallel capacitor to ground